laracord/laracord.com/content/docs/chatgpt.md

 group: Examples
 ---

-Creating a Discord command to interact with OpenAI's API is quite easy thanks to the official [Laravel OpenAI package](https://github.com/openai-php/laravel).
+Creating a Discord command to interact with OpenAI's API is quite easy thanks to the official [OpenAI PHP package](https://github.com/openai-php/client).

+> #### Note
+>
+> We are unable to use `openai-php/laravel` due to it requiring `laravel/framework` as a dependency which conflicts with Laracord.

 In this example, we will create a simple `!chat` command to ask ChatGPT questions through the Discord bot.